vert-x/vert-x.github.io/docs_md/mods_manual.md

 <a id="nested-mods"> </a>
 # Nested modules - Packaging all module dependencies in the module

 The usual behaviour of Vert.x is to download and install module dependencies the first time they are referenced at runtime, if they're not already installed.
-For some production deployments this is not necessarily desirable - there may be a requirement that modules deployed on a production server must contain everything necessary to run then without calling out to download more stuff at runtime.
+For some production deployments this is not necessarily desirable - there may be a requirement that modules deployed on a production server must contain everything necessary to run then without calling out to download more artifacts at runtime.

 For these situations Vert.x supports packaging a module, along with all the other modules that it references inside the same module to give a single self contained deployment unit.